NaturalCycles/js-lib/readme.md

 - `test-ci`: runs test in CI environment, with coverage.
 Includes fix for "CircleCI out of memory issue"
 - `test-integration`: runs Jest with `jest.integration-test.config.js` config.
 Which will only run tests from `./src/test/integration` folder.
 - `test-integration-ci`
+- `test-leaks`: runs Jest with `--logHeapUsage --detectOpenHandles --detectLeaks` (requires `weak` module to be installed in target project).

 #### Lint commands